Bernhart46/custom-scrollbar/README.md

 CORNER_STYLE: "Style for the little corner square between the scrollbars"
 CORNER_STYLE_ACTIVE: "I don't think I"
 CORNER_STYLE_HOVER: "need to explain these"

+MIDDLE_NAVIGATOR: "This is the little dot/square that shows",
+MIDDLE_NAVIGATOR_HOVER: "when you navigate by the middle click navigator",
+MIDDLE_NAVIGATOR_ACTIVE: ""
 }
 //just create a new instance and put the element and the options into it.
 //options are optional aka: not needed if you don't want.
 Default styles will apply then.